-According to a 2016 study conducted by Seddans, a law firm in the U.K., 22 percent of the more than 800 participants regretted getting a divorce.
-Additionally, a paper published in a journal of student research found that 40 percent of divorced participants believed, in hindsight, that divorce was the wrong choice for their marriages.
-The Daily Mail also reports that a U.K. survey found that as much as 54 percent of participants experienced seconds thoughts after getting a divorce and that 42 percent considered giving the relationship another try.
+According to a 2016 study conducted by Seddans, a law firm in the U.K., 22% of the more than 800 participants regretted getting a divorce.
+The Daily Mail also reports that a U.K. survey found that as much as 54 percent of participants experienced second thoughts after getting a divorce and that 42 percent considered giving the relationship another try.

 These statistics on divorce regret show that the aftermath of ending a relationship can be a complicated and emotional one.
 Although some divorces are necessary, others might not be.
 If you're considering filing for a divorce, keep reading to discover a few common reasons why people feel regret after divorce.
 They might convince you to give your relationship another try.

 The financial impact of divorce can be devastating.
 The reality of how much it costs to just get a divorce attorney can be a shock and once the ball is rolling it is hard to turn back.
 Even after the divorce is final and the legal fees have been paid, there's still the matter of figuring out how to support two households with the amount of money that was once used to support one.
 This might require you to find a new job in order to support yourself.